tomeryeh/demo/tutorial.md

 	}
 ```

-We ask Kuzzle to give use an id if we Cabble do not found one in localstorage (see userController for details) .
+Cabble ask for Kuzzle to give to the current user an id if Cabble does not found one in localstorage (see fetchFromLocalStorage in userController for details).
-Then we init the publication subscriptions via initPubSub for the three collections :
+Then Cabble init the publication subscriptions via initPubSub for the three collections :

 ```javascript